 - a.
-Should have a working knowledge of the 12 Steps, 12 Traditions, and 12 Concepts of NA Service. - b.
-A minimum of two (2) years continuous clean time. - c.
-At least one (1) year previous service at the Area level. - d.
-Willingness, desire, and ability to serve. - e.
-An understanding of Robert's Rules of Order - f.
+Should Have a working knowledge of and willingness to learn the 12 Steps, 12 Traditions, and 12 Concepts of NA Service. - b.
+Worked the 12 Steps. - c.
+Have a working knowledge and/or willingness to learn the 12 Traditions and 12 Concepts of NA Service. - d.
+A minimum of two (2) years continuous clean time. - e.
+At least one (1) year previous service at the Area level. - f.
+Willingness, desire, and ability to serve. - g.
+An understanding of or willingness to learn Robert's Rules of Order - h.
 Must be able to fulfill all duties of this position.